 Danner doesn’t have the same cachet as brands like Salomon or Merrell in the world of hiking footwear, but their Trail 2650 lineup offers some intriguing options.
-We took the impressively light Mid GTX model on a tough multi-day backpacking trip through Chile’s Parque Patagonia, and although we didn’t have any major issues, the boot just didn’t provide the support or stability we were expecting from its mid-height build.
-Below we break down the Danner Trail 2650 Mid GTX’s comfort, weight, traction, waterproofing and breathability, sizing and fit, and more.
-To see how it stacks up, see our article on the best hiking boots.
+We took the impressively light Mid GTX model on a tough multi-day backpacking trip through Chile’s Parque Patagonia, and although we didn’t have any major issues, the boot didn’t provide the support or stability we were expecting from its mid-height build.
+Below we outline our full experiences with the Trail 2650 Mid GTX.
+To see how it stacks up to the competition, see our article on the best hiking boots.

 Despite facing some significant fit issues (detailed below), the Danner Trail 2650 Mid GTX proved to be an all-around comfortable hiking boot out of the box and on the trail.
 The leather is soft, the boot feels light and nimble underfoot, and it’s far less intrusive than more traditional and bulkier models we’ve tested over the years.
 However, while I didn’t experience any major discomfort, I did find myself wishing for a bit more cushioning after racking up serious mileage on a strenuous multi-day trek in Chile’s new Parque Patagonia.
 During an extended trek up a long river valley, I could feel the river rocks under my feet more than I would have liked.
 For this particular mission, a more heavily padded boot would have been preferable, although that would likely add a bump in weight.
 But for on-trail use covering shorter distances, the Danner Trail 2650 Mid GTX is up to the task.